 The Mindset Invitation: The New Psychology of Success

-Students who wish to make all A’s and B’s should give their first attention to developing a Growth Mindset.
+Students who wish to make all A’s and B’s and young professionals who seek to excel should give their first attention to developing a Growth Mindset.
 This applies to all students, from first year to graduate level.

 The idea that people’s intelligence and abilities are largely inherited and/or set from birth was long a fixture of psychology.
 Statements such as the following were once widely accepted: